 When we talk about the future of the workplace, technology – and AI in particular – is inevitably a key part of the conversation.
 A 2023 study found that 37% of people in the UK have now used AI at work, so it’s important to question whether it is being implemented in a way that isn’t perpetuating existing biases in the workplace.

-looking into whether AI will empower or disempower women in the workplace found mixed results.
+Research by the University of Melbourne looking into whether AI will empower or disempower women in the workplace found mixed results.
 “It may be cementing gender biases, but on the other it could be creating safer workplaces,” the report reads.
 There seems to be good and bad that comes with the increasing use of AI in the workplace, and the key is using the positives to neutralise the negatives.

 For example, when implemented mindfully, AI can contribute to making workplaces safer.
-The technology is being used to combat sexual harassment, examples including – which enables sexual assault survivors to report securely and to connect with survivors of serial offenders. is another AI tool that can be used to report sexual harassment anonymously.
+The technology is being used to combat sexual harassment, examples including Callisto – which enables sexual assault survivors to report securely and to connect with survivors of serial offenders.
+AllVoices, is another AI tool that can be used to report sexual harassment anonymously.
 In this case, the collation of data can also be used by the company to determine the scale of the problem at large.

-says that these projects prove that AI can “provide a more systematic and efficient approach compared to human-based interactions” when it comes to sensitive subjects like sexual assault.
+Positive psychology and business coach Elle Mace says that these projects prove that AI can “provide a more systematic and efficient approach compared to human-based interactions” when it comes to sensitive subjects like sexual assault.
 “It allows for quicker detection and response, providing support to victims in a timely manner,” she adds.

 "AI is more likely to hire a woman than a human is and the majority (96 per cent) of job adverts at FTSE 100 companies have also been found to use gender-biased language"

-Cecily Motley, co-founder of an AI-powered workplace assistant, insists that while AI should not be viewed as a replacement for human interaction, it can provide a “vital gateway to that support”.
+Cecily Motley, co-founder of Harriet, an AI-powered workplace assistant, insists that while AI should not be viewed as a replacement for human interaction, it can provide a “vital gateway to that support”.
 That said, human monitoring of these systems is crucial to ensure that survivors are using a system that will support them appropriately.

 “The key thing is that humans closely monitor models to ensure that they are working in an ethical and secure way, and to provide human support and follow up care for those who need it,” Cecily says.